Leo200467/wine-quality-data-engineering-project/steps.md

 * In your terminal, "cd /mnt/sharedstorage";
 * In your terminal, "sudo bash setup.sh".
 This bash script will do the heavy lifting of moving files, permissions and folder structure in this VM;
 * Go to back to your [Azure Resources Panel](https://portal.azure.com/#blade/HubsExtension/BrowseAll) and into your "storageXXXXXX";
-* Then, look for "Security + Network" tab, you can click on "Access Keys" and copy your Connection string;
+* Then, look for "Security + Network" tab, you can click on "Access Keys" and copy your PRIMARY CONNECTION STRING;
+* Go to back to your [Azure Resources Panel](https://portal.azure.com/#blade/HubsExtension/BrowseAll) and into your "cosmos-db-xxxxx";
+* Then, look for "Keys" tab and copy your PRIMARY CONNECTION STRING;
 * In your VM, go to /home/azureuser/airflow and type if you are accessing with SSH + VSCode ```code airflow.env``` or other type of editing command(vi, nano);
-* Insert your Connection string as a value to the variable STORAGE_CONNECTION_STRING;
+* Insert your Connection string as a value to the variable STORAGE_CONNECTION_STRING and COSMOS_CONNECTION_STRING;

 Now you are ready to go.